...

 FAQs

-Why is aluminium good for die casting?
+Why is aluminum good for die casting?

 Aluminum is the most common material for die casting due to its lightweight.
 Even though it is lightweight, aluminum casting has high tensile strength.
 Also, there are more surface finishing options for aluminum casting.
 Therefore, they are more aesthetically material than other non-ferrous materials.